moonhorse/boltjs/intro.md

 Bolt makes it very simple to composite many different widgets together, lay them out in a reliable fashion, listen to their events and synchronize their data models.
 This is achieved using
 <ul>
-  <li>A Builder which creates an infinitely deep hierarchy of child widgets using a JSON schema. </li>
+  <li>A <a href="view_building.html">Builder</a> which creates an infinitely deep hierarchy of child widgets using a JSON schema. </li>
-  <li>Layout classes that position their child elements in either horizontal or vertical positions, complete with support for relative sizing of child elements</li>
+  <li><a href="view_layouts.html">Layout classes</a> that position their child elements in either horizontal or vertical positions, complete with support for relative sizing of child elements</li>
-  <li>Combining the Javelin event delegation framework with the concept of view "owners".
+  <li>Combining the Javelin event delegation framework with the concept of view <a href="view_building.html">"owners"</a>.
 Any view that creates child views automatically becomes the "owner" of this views, and can add event listeners to it's children during the build process. </li>
-  <li>A flexible data-binding framework with support for individual models and collections of models.</li>
+  <li>A flexible <a href="model_binding.html">data-binding framework</a> with support for individual models and <a href="collection.html">collections</a> of models.</li>
 </ul>